balena-io-examples/azure-iot-provision/README.md

 ## Deploy
 To deploy to Azure Functions, you first must create a storage account and the function application in Azure itself.
 Edit `create-func.sh` to initialize all of the variables, and then run it.

 It may take a few minutes for the Function app to become available.
-Use the command below, substituting the name of the app from `create-func.sh` for `xxxx`.
+Then deploy the provisioning code with the command below, substituting the name of the app from `create-func.sh` for `xxxx`.

 ```
 $ func azure functionapp publish xxxx